-If you prefer to get more hands-on and deploy the samples for yourself, you can find the samples on GitHub.
-These applications will run on both WAS V9 beta and on Liberty (which already supports Java EE 7 Full Platform).
+For WebSphere Application Server (WAS) V9, available on IBM Bluemix, there are some downloadable Java EE 7 sample applications that allow you to explore some selected Java EE 7 technologies.
+You will deploy the samples for yourself, and will find the samples on GitHub.
+These applications run on both WAS V9 and on Liberty (which already supports the Java EE 7 Full Platform).
 Let’s take a closer look at these samples.

 What are the Java EE 7 samples?

-Here’s a quick overview of the Java EE 7 samples that are pre-deployed in the WAS V9 beta:
+Here’s a quick overview of the selected Java EE 7 samples:

 - shows how to set up WebSocket endpoints using annotations or programmatically